Posts in World Dominance

 It must be genetic because My Grandpa was all about recycling WAY before it was even a thing.
 He made his living as a plumber and knew copper more than most men know their wives.
 (But who can really KNOW copper?
 Right?)
 Door pulls, garden arbors, oven racks… the whole damn house was held together by copper.

-Are you picking up what I’’m laying down?
-I’’m giving you examples from my own life that you might find something relatable in yours.
+Are you picking up what I’m laying down?
+I’m giving you examples from my own life that you might find something relatable in yours.
 That makes you, the reader, feel closer to me.
-We should totally go have coffee and talk about how we’re going to rock 2009.
+We should totally go have coffee and talk about how were going to rock 2009.

 Right on.